 Keeping in Touch with Students

 The relationship students can have with Program Directors during their program may be the most significant, they have with a faculty member throughout their academic career.
 Students often contact Program staff for references, support and mentoring.
 In many cases, students will consider changing their academic or career goals after studying away and may call on Program Directors for advice.
 Program Directors and students may face some adjustment issues, or reverse culture shock after returning to the United States.
 Sometimes students feel that their fellow Study Abroad/Away students and Program Directors are the only ones who understand and appreciate the meaning and significance of their travel experiences.

 The SAO encourages Program Directors to discuss the possibility and merits with their Department Chair or Dean of using discretionary funds to plan a reunion with students on the program.
 Group Reunions allow students to share memories and photos, as well as their reflection on re-entry.
 They also highlight the importance of the study abroad/away academic experience in the discipline-specific context of the department.

 There are sometimes conferences for study abroad/away alumni that the SAO will invite students to attend directly as another way to un-pack and share their experiences.

-The Study Abroad Office is pleased to announce the availability of funds for mini grants that support International Virtual Learning opportunities for their course(s).
+The Study Abroad Office encourages you to consider International Virtual Learning opportunities for your course(s).
 Collaborative Online International Learning (COIL) as defined by the Stevens Initiative “is a new teaching and learning paradigm that promotes the development of intercultural competence across shared multicultural learning environments.
 Through the use of internet-based tools and innovative online pedagogies, COIL fosters meaningful exchanges between university-level teachers and students with peers in geographical distant locations and from different cultural backgrounds.”
 Institutions have been creative in offering a variety of ways for COIL to take place in their classrooms.